jorelvcode/RescueAI/README.md

 RescueAI helps relieve the burden that comes with a 911 operator's job, reducing stress, minimizing errors, and promoting efficiency.

+Additionally, there are a few sub-features that come with the live keyword extractor:
+- a confirmation feature, so users can make sure the output is in line with what they heard in the audio
+- AI-generated suggestions on what to do given the extracted keywords, also based on provided protocol

 ## Demo Video

 To see a demonstration of how RescueAI works, watch our demo video here: